yogeshwaran01/spotify-playlist-to-youtube-playlist/README.md

 2. Once your project is created, select it from the project dropdown menu in the top navigation bar.
 3. Go to the Credentials page in the API & Services section of the left sidebar.
 4. Click on the "Create Credentials" button and select "OAuth client ID".
-5. After creating select edit button in the OAuth 2.0 Client IDs, Under 'Authorized JavaScript origins' add this URI http://localhost and under "Authorized redirect URIs
+5. After creating select edit button in the OAuth 2.0 Client IDs, Select application type as Desktop App and then click create.
-" add this URI http://localhost and then click save.
 6. Click the download button to download the credentials in your project directory.
 Rename the file to `client_secret.json`
 7. Go to the OAuth consent screen in the API & Services section of the left sidebar.
 Under test user add your Gmail id.
 8. Go to the Spotify Developer Dashboard and log in with your Spotify account.